eeshaansarda/TextAdventureHS/README.md

 # ☀️ Text Adventure
 **Good morning!** Your goal is to start your day, getting out of the house and onto the street.

 Install game dependencies by running `cabal install` in the project directory, then start the game using `cabal repl`.
+Once GHCi loads, run `main`.

 Get a list of possible commands by responding `?` to the "What now?" prompt.